 Bill Hillmann being gored by a bull of Victoriano del Rio

 Hillmann is recovering well, despite having a two inch wide, eight inch long hole punched through his hamstring by a 600kg (1,323 lbs / 94 stone) bull from Madrid.
-He is now walking around his hospital room, so all’s well that ends well.
-(The bull himself, Brevito, from the ranch of Victoriano del Río, ended honourably on the sword of the one-eyed matador Juan José Padilla, by coincidence Fiske-Harrison’s first teacher of bullfighting during his time as a torero – the bull entered the ring with my Hillmann’s blood still on its horn.)
+(The bull himself, Brevito, from the ranch of Victoriano del Río, ended honourably on the sword of the one-eyed matador Juan José Padilla – by coincidence Fiske-Harrison’s first teacher of bullfighting during his time as a torero as recounted in his book Into The Arena - the bull entered the ring with Hillmann’s blood still on its horn.)

-Joe Distler, another co-author of Fiesta whoran every bull-run from 1967 to 2012, once answered a question as to why he did it thus:
+Joe Distler, another co-author of Fiesta who ran every bull-run in Pamplona from 1967 to 2012, once answered a question as to why he did it thus:

 ‘Have you heard of Karl Wallenda?
 He was a great high-wire walker, and when asked why he still dared fate after being seriously hurt he calmly replied, “Walking the wire is life, everything else is just waiting around.”
 That’s why I run.’

 Wallenda was killed walking the wire.
 Would anyone question his ability to give advice on it as a result?

 For ten years Hillmann has been coming to Pamplona from the US, and for the past two he also went to the oldest encierro – ‘bull-run’ – in Spain, Cuéllar, along with other smaller towns.
 As Americans go, that’s knowledgeable, hence his contribution to the book.